frankzhang210/vuejs_bulma/README.md

-# Vuejs Project Demo
+# Vue.js Project Demo

-This is a showcase project
+This is a showcase project that:
-- Integrated the Vuejs 3 and Vite.
+- Integrates Vue.js 3 and Vite
-- Integrated the Bulma CSS framework, and the light-weighted Buefy framework.
+- Implements the Bulma CSS framework and the lightweight Buefy framework
-- Integrated the OpenWeatherMap API and Google Maps, demonstrated the communication across page using Pina
+- Integrates the OpenWeatherMap API and Google Maps, demonstrating cross-page communication using Pinia
-- Integrated the google login
+- Implements Google Login functionality

 ## Technical Stack

 ```
  [Vue 3](https://vuejs.org/)
  [Vite](https://vitejs.dev/)